nanocofactory/monettes/README.md

 MONET CIPHERS:

-Monet cipher displays the value scripts underlying the given monet.
+Monet cipher (cf. code) displays the value scripts (cf. programs and protocols) underlying the given monet.
 Scripts are nerves or simplicial sets of benefits of a product regarded as a small category, reduced from partial orders to total orders, i.e. linearized/serialized.

 NEUROCOINS: